FREQUENTLY ASKED QUESTIONS:

 Applicants will be judged based on their professional background and demonstrated interest in the field of dispute resolution.

 Is Financial Hardship a Requirement for Receiving a Scholarship?

 The application asks whether applicants have financial need, which will be one of the factors taken into account by the DRS in awarding the scholarships.

 Are Non-Diverse Attorneys with Financial Need Eligible for Tuition Assistance to Attend the Trainings?

 Any attorney with genuine financial need may apply to the NYSBA for tuition assistance to attend programs.
-Contact Catherine Carl for more information.
+Contact Holly Hirsch for more information.